ircv3/ircv3-specifications/core/metadata.md

 Key names MUST be restricted to the ranges `A-Z`, `a-z`, `0-9`, and `_.:-` and are case-insensitive.
 Key names MUST NOT start with a colon (`:`).

-Values may take any form, but MUST be encoded using UTF-8.
+Values can take any form, but MUST be encoded using UTF-8.

 The expected handling of individual metadata keys SHOULD be defined and listed in the IRCv3 extension registry.